danmayer/danmayer.github.com/_drafts/investigating_api_tooling.md

   * While Avro has a whole set of tooling one can choose to just support its format
   * The format helps define and enforce good data serialization habits.
   * Good language and platform support
-  * Useful beyond APIs hadoop and log processors, could utilize object and message serialization.
+  * Useful beyond APIs Hadoop and log processors, could utilize object and message serialization.
 Which would improve some issues we have seen with pure JSON

 ### Why not Thrift, Protocol Buffers

 The largest reason is in the end we want human readable APIs.
 We want to be able to debug and test with standard curl commands.
 We want to be able to use simple Ajax calls without additional tooling.
-The benifits of Thrift and Protocol Buffers seem to not be large enough to force our stack to always use non standard tooling and limit our choices in terms of integrating other tooling.
+The benefits of Thrift and Protocol Buffers seem to not be large enough to force our stack to always use non standard tooling and limit our choices in terms of integrating other tooling.
 Finally the support for these formats isn't quite as strong as we would like in terms of native mobile support.
-The only one of the data serialization and RPC systems that seems to not have as many limitations is Apache Avro, which will be covered a bit further below in the comparision list.
+The only one of the data serialization and RPC systems that seems to not have as many limitations is Apache Avro, which will be covered a bit further below in the comparison list.

 ### Api Tooling Options